Mindy Kaling Makes First Public Appearance Since Announcing Baby No. 2 at 2020 People's Choice Awards - E! Online

 During the 2020 E!
 People's Choice Awards on Nov.
 15, the hit Netflix show took home the prize of The Comedy Show of 2020.
 Accepting the award were breakout star Maitreyi Ramakrishnan and Mindy Kaling, who turned the award show into her first major public appearance since announcing the arrival of her second child.

 Maitreyi also gave thanks to pop culture fans around the world for celebrating a unique family.
 "Thank you so much for believing in us," she shared.
-"It's amazing to see how the show connected with people of color, LGBTQ+, immigrant communities and more around the world."
+"It's amazing to see how the show connected with people of color, LGBTQIA+, immigrant communities and more from all around the world."

 And for even more good news, the Hollywood stars confirmed a season two is coming to Netflix.